Important Registrar Information

 - Check to see if there is any kind of “hold” on their ability to register for classes

-Goodwin College uses the student information system SonisWeb.
-With our student information system, you have the ability to manage your student account, register for classes and update your personal information.
+Goodwin University uses the student information system Self-Service.
+With our student information system, you have the ability to manage your student account, register for classes, and update your personal information.

 Follow the steps below to access the Student Portal:

-- Login in to www.goodwinsonisweb.com or click on the link under Current Students on the Goodwin College website.
+- Log in to Self-Service through myNavigator or click the button on the Current Students page.

 - Enter your student identification number (ID).
 This ID was provided to you when you completed your course registration with your Academic Advisor.
 It also appears on your student schedule.